 FF&E - includes the architect and MEP elements but adds the furniture and equipment

-Costs available on request.
+Costs are available on request.
 Prices are dependent on the total area of the scanned property.

 BIM models produced from the digital twin are LOD200.

-A Matterpack is available (an additional cost).
-This is a series of files that containing a low density colourised cloudpoint (.XYZ), high resolution floor plans and ceilings plans, multiple floor plans in JPEG, all floors in one file (PDF) and finally 3D mesh files (.OBJ) incl necessary texture map image files (.JPG)
+A Matterpack is available (at an additional cost).
+This is a series of files that contains a low-density colourised cloud point (.XYZ), high-resolution floor plans and ceilings plans, multiple floor plans in JPEG, all floors in one file (PDF) and finally, 3D mesh files (.OBJ), incl necessary texture map image files (.JPG)

-Digital twins could also be used to sign-off works without the need of a physical presence on site by all parties.
+Digital twins could also be used to sign-off works without the need for a physical presence on-site by all parties.